MinisculeGirraffe/personalblog/_posts/The-Emoji-Offset.md

 ---
 title: 'The Emoji Offset'
 excerpt: 'I come up with near fever dream stupid idea’s all the time.
 This is one of my latest.
-After preparing a powershell training involving caesar ciphers.
+After preparing a powershell training involving Caesar ciphers.
 In my infinite wisdom I thought it’d be neat to convert text into emoji’s and then back again.
-Here’s the one liner.'
+Here’s the one-liner.'
 coverImage: '/assets/blog/preview/cover.jpg'
 date: '2020-03-16T05:35:07.322Z'
 author:
-  name: Joe Haddad
+  name: Daniel Norred
   picture: '/assets/blog/authors/joe.jpeg'
 ogImage:
   url: '/assets/blog/preview/cover.jpg'